LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 ------------------------

 In Logtalk, a library is simply a directory containing source files.
-Library paths can be declared using a dynamic, multifile predicate.
+Library paths can be declared using the `logtalk_library_path/2` dynamic and multifile predicate.
 This allows compiling and loading of libraries and library files using the library names instead of the full library paths.
+It also makes it easy to relocate libraries.

-Inside your Logtalk user folder, you will find a `paths` folder containing a sample file which, when loaded, defines the library paths for the Logtalk standard library and for all the supplied examples.
+Inside your Logtalk user folder, you will find a `paths` folder containing a sample file which, when loaded, defines the library paths for the standard library, developer tools, contributions, and supplied examples.
 For details, see the `paths/NOTES.md` file.

 Library paths for your own source files directories are preferably defined in your settings file, described next.